Tommy Zagorski: Eastern Kentucky

 From 2016 to 2018, Zagorski was an assistant coach at Eastern Kentucky.
 He joined the staff as offensive tackles and tight ends coach.
 In April 2017, Zagorski added the Assistant Head Coach title.
 He started the 2018 season the same way, until Head coach Mark Elder then promoted Zagorski to offensive coordinator on October 21, 2018.
 He served as the offensive coordinator for the final four games of the season, and the offense saw immediate improvement.

 Akron

 Zagorski originally rejoined Tom Arth at Chattanooga prior to the 2019 season, but shortly thereafter, Arth was named the new head coach at Akron.
 Zagorski followed Arth to Akron, and was the offensive coordinator and offensive line coach.
 The entire staff was dismissed following the 2021 season.

 Gilmour Academy

-In May of 2022, Zagorski was announced as the new head coach at Gilmour Academy High School in Gates Mills, Ohio, a suburb of Cleveland.
+In May 2022, Zagorski was announced as the new head coach at Gilmour Academy High School in Gates Mills, Ohio, a suburb of Cleveland.

 Otterbein

 On January 31, 2023, Zagorski was announced as the new head coach of the Otterbein Cardinals football team.

+Zagorski resigned on July 12, 2024, due to health concerns.